Anand-kumar96/social-media-mern-project/README.md

 ### Description 📑

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This is web based live App of Chat App.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This is web based live App of Social Media App.
 This project combines both front-end and back-end technologies to create a seamless user experience and efficient management of user-related data.
 This is fully Responsive Website for both Mobile and Laptop Screen.
 Below is a detailed description of the key features of Social Media full-stack project.

 #### Key Features 📝